Emily Jiang

 Bench validation in progress

-Deployed units showed servo whirring, stalling, and burnout.
-The 3.6g micro servo (rated 0.7 kg/cm) was running at the edge of its torque budget under cable tension during pan motion, the highest dynamic load moment.
-Before swapping the servo, I needed to confirm torque was the actual failure mode.
+Deployed units showed the 3.6g micro servo (rated 0.7 kg/cm) whirring, stalling, and burning out — running at its torque limit under cable tension during pan motion, the peak-load moment.

 Option A